hackforla/engineering/README.md

 p.s. developement means coding, programing, engineering, etc.

 ## Looking for a Lead who can run this meeting
 We are in the process of looking for a Lead for this community of practice.
+Once we have that, the items missing below can be added.

 > ## Let's get Started